Domain vs URL: Understand the Differences

 Some more examples

-Path in an URL
+Path in a URL

-For example, let’s consider an URL: https://secure.somesite.com/internal/data/file.html
+For example, let’s consider a URL: https://secure.somesite.com/internal/data/file.html

 What’s the path in this URL?
 Answer: the path in this URL is /internal/data/